- Low maximum APR 17.65%

-USAA Personal Loan Review
+USAA Personal Loans Review Summary

 USAA Personal Loan Terms

-|APRs||9.49% - 17.65%|
+|APRs||7.24% - 17.65%|

-|Loan Amount||$2,500 - $50,000|
+|Loan Amount||$2,500 - $100,000|

-|Loan Term||12, 24, 36, 48, 60, 72 or 84 months|
+|Loan Terms||12, 24, 36, or 48, 60, 84 months|

-|Loan Purpose||Debt Consolidation, Home Improvement, Big Purchase, Other|
+|Loan Purpose||Debt Consolidation, Home Improvement, Big Purchase|

-USAA Personal Loan Rates & Fees
+USAA Personal Loan Rates, Fees & Other Terms

-USAA personal loan rates have a fairly narrow range: 9.49% to 17.65%.
+- APRs: USAA personal loan rates have a fairly narrow range: 7.24% - 17.65%.
 If you have excellent credit, you’re likely to get the lowest rates, while people with less-than-fair credit are likely to get the maximum, according to USAA’s rate estimator.

-USAA also offers a 0.25% APR discount for people who sign up for automatic payments.
+- Autopay discount: USAA offers a 0.25% APR discount for people who sign up for automatic payments.

 USAA Personal Loan Requirements

-There are no publicly disclosed USAA personal loan credit score requirements.
+- Credit score: There are no publicly disclosed USAA personal loan credit score requirements.
 However, if you call their personal loan department, the disclosure on the phone tells you that only people with “excellent” credit will qualify for the lowest rates.In addition, USAA’s website shows potential rates based on credit profiles, and there is a section for people with less-than-fair credit.
 So people with bad credit may want to consider applying.
 USAA does not explicitly state any minimum required income.

-Only USAA members can apply for USAA personal loans, same as with all of USAA’s financial products.
+- Membership: Only USAA members can apply for USAA personal loans, the same as with all of USAA’s financial products.
 To join, you’ll have to be an active or former member of the military.
 Or, you need to have a family member who has served or is a USAA member.

-Unfortunately, USAA doesn’t let you prequalify for personal loans.
+- Pre-qualification: Unfortunately, USAA doesn’t let you prequalify for personal loans.
 The best that they do is allow you to use a calculator to estimate potential rates based on the loan amount, repayment term and your general credit range.

 USAA Personal Loan Reviews & Transparency

-- Consumer Financial Protection Bureau: USAA has around 5,400 complaints filed against them with the Consumer Financial Protection Bureau.
+- Consumer Financial Protection Bureau: USAA has around 20 complaints filed against their personal loans with the Consumer Financial Protection Bureau.
 Some reasons for personal loan complaints include USAA charging late fees when they should not have and people having fraudulent accounts opened in their name.

-- WalletHub: USAA has an average rating of 4/5 from almost 200 user reviews.
-WalletHub gives USAA personal loans a score of 3.5/5.
+- WalletHub: USAA has an average rating of 3.7/5 from over 6,800 user reviews.

-While USAA does openly disclose the terms of their personal loans online, their use of a simple calculator rather than a pre-qualification check makes it more difficult for customers to know the rates they might get.
+- Transparency: While USAA does openly disclose the terms of their personal loans online, their use of a simple calculator rather than a pre-qualification check makes it more difficult for customers to know the rates they might get.
 In addition, USAA isn’t clear about their minimum credit score or income requirements.